-- Replace the temperature pressure relief valve. - Replace the tempering valve (if it has pipe work connected). - Inspect and flush the expansion control valve (if fitted).
-If required, replace the valve. - Inspect and if required, replace the anodes.

-If an anode is not replaced, it should be replaced within three (3) years of this service (refer to "Anode Inspection and Replacement" on page 18).

-- Check the system for correct operation.

-- Check the closed circuit fluid level.

-- Clean the collector glass.

-- Visually check the unit for any potential problems.

-- Inspect all connections.
+- Replace the temperature pressure relief valve. - Inspect and flush the expansion control valve (if fitted).
+If required, replace the valve. - Inspect and if required, replace the anodes. - If an anode is not replaced, it should be replaced within three years of this service (refer to "Anode Inspection and Replacement" on page 18). - Check the electric heating unit for excessive calcium build up or corrosion and replace if necessary. - Check the system for correct operation. - Check the closed circuit fluid level. - Clean the collector glass. - Visually check the unit for any potential problems. - Inspect all connections. - Check the drain line from the safe tray (if one is installed) is not blocked.

 Note: The solar storage tank may need to be drained during this service.
 After the completion of the service, the solar storage tank will take some time to reheat the water by solar gain.
+Depending upon the power supply connection to the booster heating unit, hot water may not be available until the next day.